metablaster/WindowsFirewallRuleset/README.md

 2. Comprehensive firewall rulesets for Windows Server editions and dedicated gateway systems.

-3. On demand or scheduled registry scan to validate integrity of active firewall filtering policy
+3. On demand or scheduled registry scan to validate integrity of active firewall filtering policy and firewall settings

-    - Any firewall rule in the registry that is not part of this repository is reported for review
+    - Any firewall rule or setting in the registry that is not part of this repository is reported for review.
     - Because, malware, hackers and even trusted software can attempt to bypass firewall at any time

 4. Full functionality for the following not yet tested editions of Windows 10.0